What is Ceramic Engineering?: Course Fees 2026, Subjects, Top Colleges, Admissions

 · Cement Technology

-Coming to the elective subject choices, you can choose the subjects as per your interests, something that intrigues you and easy for you to grasp.
+The syllabus is a mix of core and elective subjects.
+You study core subjects in every semester.
+You choose the elective subjects as per your interests.
 A few elective subjects are Introduction to Industrial Ceramics, Bio Ceramics, Nano Ceramics, Ceramic Quality Management, etc.

 Best Ceramic Engineering Colleges in India